-“I beg you to let this case proceed as pleaded,” he said to Mosley."We can't have child soldiers treated the way they've been in Guantanamo by this government."
+“I beg you to let this case proceed as pleaded,” he said to Mosley.

 The U.S. government has denied torturing Khadr, 27, who pleaded guilty to five war crimes in October 2010 before an American military commission for incidents that occurred in Afghanistan when he was 15.